Meeting an Urgent Need

 Pastoral and practical ministry sessions help equip us for real-life ministry.
 We consider pastoral counselling, sexual ethics, evangelism, and think through ministry to children and youth, the elderly and overseas students.

 5. Hands on practice

 TEAM is backed by the East Anglia Gospel Partnership (EAGP) – one of a number of such partnerships set up across the country to promote gospel ministry.
-The course is led by Jonathan Carter, with regular input from a number of ministers and church workers in the East Anglian region, with occasional invited speakers from further afield.
-The steering group includes: Katherine Price (St Matthew’s, Cambridge), Julian Hardyman (Eden Baptist Church, Cambridge); Mike Kendall (St Neots Evangelical Church), Simon Scott (All Saints, Little Shelford), Rich Alldritt (St Andrew the Great, Cambridge), Chris Lowe (St John’s Orchard Park).
+The course is led by Josh Monteiro, with regular input from a number of ministers and church workers in the East Anglian region, with occasional invited speakers from further afield.
+The steering group includes: Katherine Price (St Matthew’s, Cambridge), Julian Hardyman (Eden Baptist Church, Cambridge); Mike Kendall (St Neots Evangelical Church), Simon Scott (All Saints, Little Shelford), and Chris Lowe (St John’s Orchard Park).

 What does TEAM offer?

 - Opportunity to listen to God’s word carefully together

 - An overview of Biblical theology tracing the major themes of Scripture from Genesis to Revelation

 - Hands on practice in understanding and teaching God’s word

 - Stimulus to develop your own discipleship and spiritual maturity